jamesob/clii/README.md

 @cli.cmd
 def clone(url: str, target: Path, branch: t.Optional[str] = None):
-    branch = f' -b {branch}' if branch else ''
+    """Clone the branch so you can melt your computer.""" branch = f' -b {branch}' if branch else ''

     # We can reference global args since all parsed arguments are attached